ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

 - Have limited daily purchasing capacity
 - Reset their trades on a regular schedule

-**Crop Values:**
-- Regular BD Crops: 1 emerald + 10 server currency per crop
-- Green BD Crops: 2 emeralds + 25 server currency per crop
-- Purple BD Crops: 5 emeralds + 100 server currency per crop

-*Note: These base values are affected by market level, player rank, and rebirth level, creating significantly higher values for advanced players.*
+*Note: Crop values are determined by market level, player rank, and rebirth level.
+Base values vary based on these factors and are configured by server administrators.*

 Unlike regular villagers, Collectors do not offer any items for sale - they only purchase BD crops from players.